 - Holiday parties

-According to a commentary on a StatisFact study, “I have always been in the camp that believed a “sense of community” was a top factor in a resident’s decision to stay in their community, and sure enough, it was the 2nd highest rated factor.
+As a commentary on a 2018 StatisFact study asserts, “I have always been in the camp that believed a “sense of community” was a top factor in a resident’s decision to stay in their community, and sure enough, it was the 2nd highest rated factor.
 And when we quizzed multifamily professionals, they almost had it pegged perfectly, listing it as the top factor in resident retention.
 But what really blew me away was the clear theme shown at the top of the list—four out of the top six factors impacting the renewal decision all had to do with a resident’s connection with the community and neighbors!”

-By building an apartment community for your residents, you are creating a warm and friendly place to live that they won’t want to leave.
+By building a true apartment community for your residents, you are creating a warm and friendly place to live that they won’t want to leave.

-- Create a multi-layered parking structure if you have the room.
+- Construct a multi-level parking structure (if you have the room)

-- Have parking spaces doubled in length so that a couple can park behind one another.
+- Have parking spaces or garages doubled in length so units with more than one tenant can park behind one another

-Assurant.
-Security Top Concern for Renters, But Not Enough Take Precautions to Protect their Property and Valuables, According to New Assurant Survey.
-(2019): https://www.assurant.com/newsroom-detail/NewsReleases/2019/June/security-top-concern-for-renters-but-not-enough-take-precautions-to-protect-their-property-and-valuables-according-to-new-assurant-survey
+- Assurant.
+(2019, June 26).
+Security Top Concern for Renters, But Not Enough to Take Precautions to Protect their Property and Valuables, According to New Assurant Survey [Press Release].
+Retrieved from: https://www.assurant.com/news-insight/news-and-insights